Welcome, thank you for registering your little one in our program!

 As authorized on the registration request, we will use the payment method on file to charge a Tuition Deposit in the amount of one (1) month of tuition will be charged (before subsidies and grants) to secure your child’s spot in the program.

-The Tuition Deposit is fully refundable, minus a 5% processing fee, if you cancel your registration for any reason within the notice period as per our withdrawal policy which is outlined in our Fee Guide.
+The Tuition Deposit is fully refundable, minus a 5% processing fee, if you cancel your registration for any reason within the notice period as per our withdrawal policy which is outlined in the Withdrawal Policy.

 If the withdrawal request is not received within the required notice period, the Tuition Deposit is forfeited and becomes non-refundable.